TileDB-Inc/TileDB/doc/source/performance/using-tiledb-statistics.rst

       Tiles written: 12000
       Write compression ratio: 576384146 / 52992598 bytes (10.9x)

 Because our synthetic array data is very predictable, bzip2 does a good job compressing it, and this is reflected in the reported compression ratio.

-Full Statistics Report
+Full statistics report
 ----------------------

 In general, the summary report may be enough to reveal potential sources of large performance flaws.
 In addition, accompanying every stats dump is a list of all of the individual internal performance counters that TileDB tracks.
 Each of the counter names is prefixed with the system it measures, e.g. ``vfs_*`` counters measure details of the TileDB VFS system, ``compressor_*`` measures details of the various compressors, etc. Some of these counters are self-explanatory, and others are intended primarily for TileDB developers to diagnose internal performance issues.

 .. toggle-header::
    :header: **Example full statistics report**